What is an Indigenous Missionary?

 From its inception, Worldlink has been committed to sending 100% of money received for international partners to our international partners.
 This has been and will continue to be our faithful practice.

-Home team staff compensation and operating expenses are raised independent of missionary support.
+Home team staff compensation and operating expenses are raised independently of missionary support.

 We agree with an Indian friend who said that accountability is “not a ‘western’ thing, not an ‘eastern’ thing, but a Jesus thing.”
 Consequently, we expect our partners to regularly inform us about three areas of their life, following the example of the Apostle Paul: